Click on any phrase to play the video at that point.Close

 Your medical chart: it's hard to access, impossible to read -- and full of information that could make you healthier if you just knew how to use it.
 At TEDMED, Thomas Goetz looks at medical data, making a bold call to redesign it and get more insight from it.

-Thomas Goetz is the executive editor of Wired and author of "The Decision Tree: Taking Control of Your Health in the New Era of Personalized Medicine."
+Thomas Goetz is the co-founder of Iodine and author of "The Decision Tree: Taking Control of Your Health in the New Era of Personalized Medicine.”
 Full bio »